SOC services Australia organisations rely on deliver continuous security monitoring, threat...

 Web Application Penetration Testing Costs

 Web application penetration testing is common for customer portals, SaaS platforms, and public-facing systems.
 Costs increase as applications become more complex, include multiple user roles, or rely on third-party integrations.
-As a result, SaaS platforms typically cost more to test than simple brochure-style websites.
+As a result, SaaS platforms typically cost more to test than simple informational websites.

 Internal and Network Penetration Testing Costs